NCBI-Hackathons/Run_an_NCBI-style_hackathon/process.md

 Documentation allows code to be understood, installed and used, debugged and error checked, and extended.
 Without documentation, an application is unlikely to become utilized by the research community.
 However, documentation is frequently a low priority of development teams.
 It is therefore important for the event manager/coordinator to build into the program education about the importance of documenting things, education of people in how to document, and sessions to inspect the current level of documentation, and to provide correction.

 Elements that need to be documented include:
+* 1 sentence description/summary of the project
+* implementation button - get to the application obviously and easily
+* link toc to all elements

+* description
+* background
-* Code
+* Code link
 * Package dependencies
-* Installation instructions
+* Installation instructions/implementation
 * Usage instructions
 * Data formats and standards applied
+* lots of images of results

 #### Assign document writers in each team
 Each team designates a writer to ensure documentation is captured and published.